TJKoury/hoge_stuff/README.md

 Traditionally, apps are fee-for-use: a user pays a fee for access to features, whether up-front or by giving their attention to a third-party (in the case of advertiser-supported apps).

+A new emerging model is allowing access to features through ownership

 ## Why use Hoge